Unity-Technologies/ml-agents/docs/Training-Configuration-File.md

 this final reward being either +1, 0, -1.

-The reward signal should still be used as described in the documentation for the other trainers and [reward signals.](Reward-Signals.md) However, we encourage users to be a bit more conservative when shaping reward functions due to the instability and non-stationarity of learning in adversarial games.
+The reward signal should still be used as described in the documentation for the other trainers.
+However, we encourage users to be a bit more conservative when shaping reward functions due to the instability and non-stationarity of learning in adversarial games.
 Specifically, we encourage users to begin with the simplest possible reward function (+1